iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

      checking in the non-strict variant) is peace of mind & reliability gained by writing your expressions backwards anyway.
 Fail fast, I say.

+     The practice dates back to a time when IE and FF would return different types and many people didn't code very well.
+In the context of Meteor, such issues are moot since everything is ubiquitized by several frameworks doing awesome things to take care of all those quirks.

      That being said, I don't use !! crap because *that* is a performance hit that is not worth it if you are just trying to test for truthiness.
      Since any expressions surrounded by paranthesis are automatically